-2020 offers bargain hunters plenty of affordable smartphones to pick from.
-Two of the latest and greatest are the OnePlus 8T and the Google Pixel 5.
+2020 offered bargain hunters plenty of affordable smartphones to pick from.
+Two of the latest and most significant were the OnePlus 8T and the Google Pixel 5.
 Both offer solid hardware packages, complete with cutting edge 5G networking and friendlier price tags than many other flagship smartphones.
 But which one should you buy?

 With official specifications and prices now out in the open and our verdicts in, here’s a thorough run-through of the OnePlus 8T vs Google Pixel 5.